A Contradiction That The Fed Desires

 (Source: The Daily Shot)

 The view taken in the last report, of the process for the shrinkage of the Fed's balance sheet outlined by New York Fed President Bill Dudley, was that it represents a slowdown in the pace of monetary expansion rather than a reversal.
-Commentary about this process, by St Louis Fed President James Bullard puts this view into further context.
+Commentary about this process, by St. Louis Fed President James Bullard puts this view into further context.
 It is his opinion that the impact on long-term interest rates from the process of balance sheet reduction will be minimal.
 His conclusion is based on the view that inflation is still chronically undershooting for an economy that is alleged to be so strong.
 Based on this view, he also believes that the Fed is being too aggressive on its rate increase guidance and that the bond market's growing loss of faith in the Fed's guidance is correct.

 It should be remembered that Bullard is a one rate hike this year and done adherent, so he is obliged to play down any signal for higher interest rates implied in the forward curve.
 Notwithstanding his innate bias and assuming that he is aware of Dudley's plans for balance sheet reduction, Bullard has signaled that he is not expecting significant balance sheet reduction.
 In addition to being a one rate hike adherent, he has also identified himself as someone who does not foresee a significant shrinkage in the Fed's balance sheet.
 He is however still willing to accept that some balance sheet reduction must occur, albeit it at snail's pace.
-Presumably he does not see any scope to create an interest rate cushion whatsoever, to deal with future economic softness through monetary policy easing, so he has opted to keep the economic patient on a mildly reduced monetary steroid diet as the prophylactic alternative.
+Presumably, he does not see any scope to create an interest rate cushion whatsoever, to deal with future economic softness through monetary policy easing, so he has opted to keep the economic patient on a mildly reduced monetary steroid diet as the prophylactic alternative.

 San Francisco Fed President John Williams kicked off the latest round of expectations framing running into the June FOMC meeting.
 He said nothing to dispel the expectations for a rate hike at the next meeting followed by one more some-time in the second half of the year.
 The real issue now is what the Fed does in 2018, since this year's rate increases and balance sheet tapering have been widely anticipated.
 Williams is attempting to inculcate the vision of a "Goldilocks Economy" into the mind of the market.
 A gradual approach to normalization is commensurate with such a view.
 Should the Fed in general be successful in framing this view of its policy, there will be very little in the form of a volatility and fear in capital markets which will ultimately affirm this view and enable this gradual behavior.

 Williams bravely addressed the issue created by Bill Dudley's balance sheet shrinkage that is not really a shrinkage at all signal.
 He chose to address the issue through the duration rather than magnitude of the Fed's unwinding steps.
 According to his calculations, the Fed's balance sheet will only be reduced significantly after five years.
-This five year duration will therefore encompass Dudley's view for some QE being left in the system as an insurance policy on which higher interest rates will be paid before it is finally removed.
-Evidently, the Fed intends to pay a lot of interest on excess reserves over a five year time span in order to leave a large permanent monetary stimulus behind once it leaves.
-Williams five year exit strategy is also consistent with his strategy identified in the last report, to get market observers to believe in and also to discount what he lovingly termed the "Goldilocks Economy".
+This five-year duration will therefore encompass Dudley's view for some QE being left in the system as an insurance policy on which higher interest rates will be paid before it is finally removed.
+Evidently, the Fed intends to pay a lot of interest on excess reserves over a five-year time span in order to leave a large permanent monetary stimulus behind once it leaves.
+Williams' five-year exit strategy is also consistent with his strategy identified in the last report, to get market observers to believe in and also to discount what he lovingly termed the "Goldilocks Economy".
 Such an embrace by the markets would lead to the classical self-confirming bias, that the Fed hopes will be viewed as affirmation that it has done its job perfectly and also that QE is a friend and not a foe that can be accepted as a tried and tested Fed monetary policy tool.
 A bull market in equities, with no Taper Tantrum, that lasts for five years will presumably be the collateral evidence that Williams hopes will sell his thesis.

 Fed Governor Jerome Powell has been noted in these reports for having a greater practical rapport with the Trump administration than his colleagues.
 His latest shift towards the more Dovish approach to rate increases and balance sheet reduction is therefore noteworthy, in that it presents a policy framework that will be more acceptable to the Trump administration.
 Consistent with his latest Dovish pivot, he recently stated that he is still well prepared for rate increases and balance sheet reduction; but noted that this process will have to be put into the context of a continued undershooting of inflation.
 His view of the inflation target as "symmetrical" strongly resonates with the recent views of Dove-turned-Hawk-turned-Dove-again Charles Evans on the subject.
 It is also consistent with the new dogma known as "flexible price level targeting" being promoted by John Williams.

-Above all Powell's views on the prospect for Fed balance sheet shrinkage, endorse the guidance from both Bill Dudley and John Williams.
-He doesn't see the balance sheet shrinking below $2.5 to $ 3 Trillion and also confirms the five year duration of this expanded legacy estimated by Williams.
+Above all, Powell's views on the prospect for Fed balance sheet shrinkage, endorse the guidance from both Bill Dudley and John Williams.
+He doesn't see the balance sheet shrinking below $2.5 to $ 3 trillion and also confirms the five-year duration of this expanded legacy estimated by Williams.
 If the Doves have Powell on-board, the framing of perceptions of the "Goldilocks Economy" will be much easier to achieve.
-In relation to said "Goldilocks Economy", Powell opined that current market perceptions of balance sheet discussion so far "augur well for an orderly phase-out of reinvestments", which suggests that he is already on-board.
+In relation to said "Goldilocks Economy," Powell opined that current market perceptions of balance sheet discussion so far "augur well for an orderly phase-out of reinvestments," which suggests that he is already on-board.

-The exit from QE has thus been handicapped at a five year baseline estimate.
+The exit from QE has thus been handicapped at a five-year baseline estimate.
 Such a leisurely process will significantly avoid a Taper Tantrum and any economic headwinds associated with it.
 Presumably it is intended to extend the current business cycle.
 Looking rationally at what Williams is suggesting, one has to assume that he is not in fact a believer that the economy is at full employment.
-He must therefore believe that the economy has structurally changed to one which has a bias towards disinflation.
-Williams must also take a dim-view of the potential for the Trump stimulus to get legislated in full.
-Looking on the bright side however, five more years of leisurely balance sheet reduction will project US equity markets to lofty valuations!
-The bid for the US Dollar implied by Williams's view must by default be a tepid one also.
+He must, therefore, believe that the economy has structurally changed to one which has a bias towards disinflation.
+Williams must also take a dim view of the potential for the Trump stimulus to get legislated in full.
+Looking on the bright side, however, five more years of leisurely balance sheet reduction will project US equity markets to lofty valuations!
+The bid for the US dollar implied by Williams's view must by default be a tepid one also.

 Williams's comments about the timing of the shrinkage of the Fed's balance sheet must also be understood in the context of something he explained to what is ominously called the Shadow Open Market Committee about a new policy tool.
-Williams advocates what he calls "flexible price-level targeting".
+Williams advocates what he calls "flexible price-level targeting."
 In practice this means that the Fed either overreacts or underreacts, by setting a new future annual price level, depending on what it did the previous year.
 Whilst he was careful to state that years of undershooting does not imply a significantly higher target level going forward, the implicit assumption is that a new higher price-level will be adopted by default.
 If Williams is successful in selling this "flexible price-level targeting" to his colleagues in principle, it is easy to see this as part of an initiative to finally shake falling inflation expectations out of their negative spiral.
 Taking five years to shrink the Fed's balance sheet, in addition to turbo-charging liquidity by paying higher interest on reserves that are painfully slowly unwound over this period, is also an attempt to materially shake inflation expectations.

-Readers may remember in the last report, that Chicago Fed President Charles Evans suggested that a new inflation target should be viewed as a mid-point around which to fluctuate rather than the current ceiling which it is viewed as.
+Readers may remember in the last report Chicago Fed President Charles Evans suggested that a new inflation target should be viewed as a midpoint around which to fluctuate rather than the current ceiling which it is viewed as.
 There is a pattern developing amongst the Doves here.
-Evidently it is the Doves intention and capability to firmly shift inflation expectations higher over the next five years.
-Such a stated objective is Dollar Negative and will require a higher yield premium to compensate holders of Dollar based assets.
+Evidently, it is the Doves intention and capability to firmly shift inflation expectations higher over the next five years.
+Such a stated objective is Dollar Negative and will require a higher yield premium to compensate holders of dollar-based assets.

-Dallas Fed President Robert Kaplan, then continued to square the circle as Williams had done in order to make his appearance of equivocation appear consistent with Williams's "Goldilocks Economy" frame of reference.
+Dallas Fed President Robert Kaplan then continued to square the circle as Williams had done in order to make his appearance of equivocation appear consistent with Williams's "Goldilocks Economy" frame of reference.
 In doing so, Kaplan also confirmed the veracity in Bill Dudley's balance sheet exit plan, whilst putting a value on the rump of the QE balance sheet that will remain in place.
 Kaplan sees two more rate hikes this year BUT not because the economy is strong.
-He is not very clear however, on why there should be two more rate hikes if the economy is not so strong.
+He is not very clear, however, on why there should be two more rate hikes if the economy is not so strong.
 One must assume that the rise in interest rates, that he foresees, is associated with the rump of the Fed's balance sheet that will remain in place; and the attempts to boost Fed Funds in circulation by paying higher interest rates on excess reserves therefore.
-Said excess reserves will equate to $2 Trillion, which is Kaplan's estimate of how much of the expanded balance sheet will remain in place.
+Said excess reserves will equate to $2 trillion, which is Kaplan's estimate of how much of the expanded balance sheet will remain in place.

 Kaplan's economic thesis, for the huge chunk of the balance sheet that is not removed and the need to proceed slowly on raising interest rates, is based on two GDP drivers which are not normally associated with higher interest rates.
 He has totally ratcheted down or discounted the Trump stimulus and now sees GDP at 2%.
 This is based on his view that the labour-force is neither increasing productivity nor growing demographically.
-Full employment in his view, is therefore an artifact that he associates with a weak underlying workforce and GDP picture rather than a capacity constraint issue in an overheating economy.
+Full employment in his view is, therefore, an artefact that he associates with a weak underlying workforce and GDP picture rather than a capacity constraint issue in an overheating economy.
 He even went on to suggest that this weak workforce environment will persist for a decade.

 Kaplan's porridge is evidently lukewarm and getting colder!
 Parsing his view from a speculator's perspective, ample liquidity and easy monetary conditions, combined with a stagnant laborforce, should see a continued boost in technology stocks; since this is the only sector to provide the business solution that the workers are incapable of doing.
-Since Williams sees five years of incremental balance sheet shrinkage and Kaplan sees a decade of workforce stagnation, with $2 Trillion of Fed balance sheet as a permanent legacy, this bull trend in technology still has a long way to go.
+Since Williams sees five years of incremental balance sheet shrinkage and Kaplan sees a decade of workforce stagnation, with $2 trillion of Fed balance sheet as a permanent legacy, this bull trend in technology still has a long way to go.
 Just to provide food for the technology bulls, Kaplan even gave a market view on equities ostensibly to avert any kind of Taper Tantrum getting in the way of progress.
-He would like to see some kind of correction to shake out the week hands holding stock, so that the uptrend will be stronger and longer in duration.
+He would like to see some kind of correction to shake out the weak hands holding stock, so that the uptrend will be stronger and longer in duration.
 This correction he called for, dutifully then appeared in the "FANG" basket that is driving technology stock valuations.
 Thus far, in relation to the "Goldilocks Economy" and even equity valuations speculators are reading off the same page as the Fed.

 (Source: Bloomberg)

-Mr Market whilst ostensibly challenging the Fed's guidance on further interest rate increases this year, is unwittingly playing into the hands of the "Goldilocks Economy" spin-doctors at the Fed.
-Following the unspectacular May Employment Situation report and lower revisions of the two previous months, Mr Market strongly doubts the FOMC's thesis for further rate increases this year.
-The duration bid for US Treasuries ,that is commensurate with this doubt, is however also an affirmation of the "Goldilocks Economy" thesis that the Fed requires for its five-year extended play version of the normalization.
+Mr. Market whilst ostensibly challenging the Fed's guidance on further interest rate increases this year, is unwittingly playing into the hands of the "Goldilocks Economy" spin-doctors at the Fed.
+Following the unspectacular May Employment Situation report and lower revisions of the two previous months, Mr. Market strongly doubts the FOMC's thesis for further rate increases this year.
+The duration bid for US Treasuries, that is commensurate with this doubt, is however also an affirmation of the "Goldilocks Economy" thesis that the Fed requires for its five-year extended play version of the normalization.
 Confirmation bias and groupthink can emerge from even the most well intentioned of Bond Vigilantes who believe that they are actually disagreeing with the Fed.
 Foreign-based US duration investors may be wise to leave the party a little earlier than their US co-investors; and their exit should cause the US duration investors to rethink their convictions.

-As the US Dollar starts to discount the extended Fed normalization period by falling in value, at some point foreign holders of US assets will require a risk premium.
+As the US dollar starts to discount the extended Fed normalization period by falling in value, at some point foreign holders of US assets will require a risk premium.
 If the Trump administration has not made serious progress on cutting the fiscal deficit and if the Fed is serious about cutting its balance sheet, then foreign holders of US assets will be required in the future.
 Foreign investors will require a higher yield premium to remain docile holders.
 If they revolt, then one should expect the Fed to come back and oblige by expanding its balance sheet again.
-Such a move by the Fed will not support the US Dollar however.
+Such a move by the Fed will not support the US dollar, however.

 (Source: Bloomberg)

-The fundamental prospects for a weaker US Dollar going forward were discussed in the last report.
-A recent research note from Goldman provides a timely suggestion that this weak US Dollar thesis is gaining traction.
+The fundamental prospects for a weaker US dollar going forward were discussed in the last report.
+A recent research note from Goldman provides a timely suggestion that this weak US dollar thesis is gaining traction.
 Goldman is worried that rising wages will erode the productivity gap and crush S&P earnings.
-Intuitively one would assume that rising wages and falling productivity should lead to higher interest rates and a higher US Dollar.
+Intuitively one would assume that rising wages and falling productivity should lead to higher interest rates and a higher US dollar.
 This ignores the fact that falling corporate profitability is a headwind for the US economy.

 (Source: The Daily Shot)

-A falling US Dollar would be the lowest fruit on the policy making branch to address this problem.
-A falling US Dollar could also come with rising US interest rates, as global investors demand a rising risk premium to compensate for a weakening currency.
+A falling US dollar would be the lowest fruit on the policy making branch to address this problem.
+A falling US dollar could also come with rising US interest rates, as global investors demand a rising risk premium to compensate for a weakening currency.

-When the FOMC meets and pats itself on the back, for its success in manipulating perceptions of the "Goldilocks Economy", it would do well to understand exactly whose perceptions and positive feedback it is influencing.
+When the FOMC meets and pats itself on the back, for its success in manipulating perceptions of the "Goldilocks Economy," it would do well to understand exactly whose perceptions and positive feedback it is influencing.
 As discussed previously, young and middle class Americans are not the asset owning classes sending this positive feedback message.
-Clearly it is in the interest of the asset owning classes to provide the positive feedback which leads to their portfolios being given a further boost through the cautious exit from QE.
+Clearly, it is in the interest of the asset owning classes to provide the positive feedback which leads to their portfolios being given a further boost through the cautious exit from QE.
 As the recent slide in NASDAQ shows, these people can get ahead of themselves and the message that they feedback to the Fed can lead to unstable asset bubbles.

-A weaker US Dollar is also something that would boost US equity portfolios and would thus deliver further positive feedback and the justification for higher US interest rates.
-Belief in the "Goldilocks Economy" would also create a ceiling over just how high interest rates would need to rise to compensate for the weaker Dollar also.
-So far Mr Market and the Fed are on the same page and the bears haven't showed up.
+A weaker US dollar is also something that would boost US equity portfolios and would thus deliver further positive feedback and the justification for higher US interest rates.
+Belief in the "Goldilocks Economy" would also create a ceiling over just how high interest rates would need to rise to compensate for the weaker dollar also.
+So far Mr. Market and the Fed are on the same page and the bears haven't showed up.
 The narrative says that they won't show up for another five years too!

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.